microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.RedactingSecrets.document.md

 ### Scrub variable payloads

-Scrubbing payloads can be performed in various Processor locations within a system to ensure sensitive information is protected and compliance requirements are met.
+Scrubbing payloads can be performed in various Processor locations within a system to ensure that sensitive information is protected and compliance requirements are met.

 ![hi](../orig_media/Architecture.Boxes.Full.DynamicTelemetry.drawio.png)